ahmad-hl/MAR_Context/README.md

 ![alt text](spacecontext.png)

 ## The ultimate goal
-The framework till now looks like:
+We expect ultimate framework of the virtual space context to look like:
 ![alt text](finalvscontext.png)